EmoteBot/EmoteCollector/README.md

-# Emoji Connoisseur
+# Emote Collector

-Emoji Connoisseur lets you use emotes you don't have, even without Nitro.
+Emote Collector lets you use emotes you don't have, even without Nitro.

 Once you've found an emoji you'd like to use, just send it as if you were sending a regular Discord emoji (e.g. :speedtest:).
 It will be detected and sent by the bot.
 Using semicolons (;thonkang;) is also supported.